cherryliuliuchen/FoodNutrientsSearch/README.md

 ## Project Structure

 - [Backend](./backend/README.md): The backend service built with Node.js and Express.
-- [User Frontend](./frontend/README.md): The user interface for searching and viewing food nutrition information.
+- [Frontend](./frontend/README.md): The user interface for searching and viewing food nutrition information.

 ## Features